larsid/netfl/README.md

 ### 1. Create the Main Task

-In the project root directory, create or modify a **FogFL Task** and name the file `task.py`.
+In the project root directory, create or modify a **NetFL Task** and name the file `task.py`.
 Refer to the examples in the `examples` folder for guidance on task creation.

 ### 2. Create the Infrastructure